silentmatt/expr-eval/README.md

 string concatenation) — and bind from left to right (yes, even exponentiation… it’s simpler that way).

-Inside the first argument of the if function can be used these operators to compare expressions:
+Inside the first argument of the cond function can be used these operators to compare expressions:
 	==		Equal
 	!=		Not equal
 	>		Greater than